Geochemistry from the Neogene to the Neolithic

 Tracing the Westerlies Across Climate States

-The prevailing mid-latitude westerly winds are integral to regional and global climate, influencing the distribution of heat, precipitation, aerosols, and carbon across the Earth system.
+The prevailing mid-latitude westerly winds are integral to regional and global climate, influencing the distribution of heat, precipitation, and aerosols across the Earth system.
 Over recent decades, the location and strength of the westerlies has been shifting, likely due to anthropogenic climate change.
 To better understand this phenomenon and its future trajectory, we reconstruct the position and intensity of the westerlies during key intervals of Earth's past with climate states different from today.

 We are currently extending this approach in several directions:

-With collaborators at LDEO (Gisela Winckler), we have NSF funding (NSF-P2C2) to reconstruct the Northern Hemisphere westerlies over the last ~150 thousand years using records of dust fluxes, dust provenance, and export productivity across three cores spanning ~15° latitude in the North Pacific.
+1. With collaborators at LDEO (Gisela Winckler), we have NSF funding (NSF-P2C2) to reconstruct the Northern Hemisphere westerlies over the last ~150 thousand years using records of dust fluxes, dust provenance, and export productivity across three cores spanning ~15° latitude in the North Pacific.
 This work is led by LDEO Ph.D. student Aviva Intveld.

-With collaborators at U. Arizona (Jessica Tierney) and LDEO (Gisela Winckler), we are reconstructing the Southern Hemisphere westerlies over the same interval using organic and inorganic geochemical tracers from multiple Tasman Sea sites, combined with climate modeling output, to quantify the independent roles of greenhouse gases and ice sheets.
-LDEO Ph.D. student Aviva Intveld and I are co-leading this project, building on earlier work funded by an NSF-OCE Postdoctoral Research Fellowship to PI Abell (Rattanasriampaipong et al., 2025).
+2. With collaborators at U. Arizona (Jessica Tierney) and LDEO (Gisela Winckler), we are reconstructing the Southern Hemisphere westerlies over the last ~150 thousand years using organic and inorganic geochemical tracers from multiple Tasman Sea sites, combined with climate modeling output, to quantify the independent roles of greenhouse gases and ice sheets.
+LDEO Ph.D. student Aviva Intveld and PI Abell are co-leading this project, building on earlier work funded by an NSF-OCE Postdoctoral Research Fellowship to PI Abell (Rattanasriampaipong et al., 2025).

 Together, these projects offer a roadmap for evaluating atmospheric circulation patterns in earlier intervals of Earth's past that are directly relevant for understanding future warming.